MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-pdf.md

 ## Deploy and update PDF reader

 The PDF reader gets deployed and updated with the rest of the Microsoft Edge browser.
-To learn more about deploying Microsoft Edge, go to the [Microsoft Edge documentation](https://docs.microsoft.com/DeployEdge/) landing page.
+To learn more about deploying Microsoft Edge, watch the [Deploy Microsoft Edge to hundreds or thousands of devices](microsoft-edge-video-deploy.md) video.
+You find more deployment information on the [Microsoft Edge documentation](https://docs.microsoft.com/DeployEdge/) landing page.

 > [!TIP]
 > You can make Microsoft Edge the default PDF reader for your organization.
 To do this, [follow these steps](https://docs.microsoft.com/deployedge/edge-default-browser).